blakkd/faster-whisper-hotkey/README.md

 - **pulsectl**: For managing PulseAudio sources.
 - **curses**: For creating the user interface menu.

+## LIMITATIONS

+Currently, the script doesn't propose translating, but only transcription.
+That said, if you select `en` as language while talking in another language it will be translated to English.

 ## License

 See the [LICENSE](LICENSE.txt) file for details.